 WHAT WE DO

 We gather menstrual hygiene products to create period packs for the local homeless + low income community in Boise.
 We distribute and connect directly to the community and homeless shelters.
-We also aim to end the stigmas that surround both periods and homelessness.
+We also aim to end the stigmas that surround both periods and poverty.

 In the packs include: tampons, pads, liners, underwear, wipes, and hand sanitizer all in a reusable linen bag.